offa/NBCndUnit/README.md

 *For more informations about writing tests, please see the appropriate manuals.*

+## Creating new Tests

+New tests can be created either manually or using the new unit test wizard - located in the **Unit Tests** file category.

 ## Examples

 Example test suites are available in the `examples` directory.